Professor Mavuto Mukaka

 Clinical Trials Support Group

-Professor Mavuto Mukaka is an Associate Professor at the University of Oxford.
+Professor Mavuto Mukaka is a Professor of Medical Statistics and Epidemiology at the University of Oxford, UK.
 He is the Head of Statistics in the University of Oxford's Clinical Trials Support Group (CTSG) based in Thailand at the Mahidol-Oxford Tropical Medicine Research Unit (MORU).
-He is a Visiting Professor of Tropical Medicine at Mahidol University in Thailand and a Visiting Professor of Biostatistics at the University of Malawi.
-He is an Honorary Professor of Biostatistics at the Malawi University of Science and Technology.